Creative Writing

 Oscar’s Unplanned Rescue: A Commuter’s Tale

 Oscar was sitting in traffic on his way back from work.
 Often on long drives home, he wondered if it was worth the hour-long commute.
-He had frequently thought about asking Mildred if they could move closer to his place of work.
-Whenever he was on the precipice of having the conversation, Mildred would mention…
+He had often considered asking Mildred if they could move closer to his workplace.
+Whenever he was on the precipice of having the conversation, Mildred would mention a close friendship…

 -